Caravan site - Licences and permissions

 When a new licence is required

-Both types of caravan site licence are issued to an individual, so should ownership of a site change a new licence would be required.
+Both types of caravan site licence are issued to an individual.
+If ownership of a site changes then a new licence is required.

 Conditions and requirements

 To apply for either type of caravan site licence you must have appropriate planning permission for the use of the site.
-No licence can be issued to a site which does not benefit from the correct planning permission.
+No licence can be issued to a site which does not have the correct planning permission.

 We recommend that you do not apply for a caravan site licence until you have obtained the necessary planning permission.